 This shows how we choose $t'$ and $\TSet'$ when lifting local size bounds to global ones with \Cref{thm:lift_size_bounds}: For a transition $t'$ we search for a simple cycle $\TSet'$ such that chaining the cycle results in a solvable loop for which we can infer a finite runtime bound (by \Cref{lem:correctness_chaining} or by $\MRFs$ \cite{giesl2022ImprovingAutomaticComplexity}) and have entry transitions $\entry_{\TSet'}$ with finite size bounds.
 For all other transitions, we compute size bounds as in \cite{brockschmidt2016AnalyzingRuntimeSize}.

-So our heuristic to choose cycles for \emph{size bounds} is slightly different from the heuristic to choose cycles for \emph{runtime bounds} as for size bounds, we are not restricted to prs-loops.
+So our heuristic to choose cycles for \emph{size bounds} is slightly different from the heuristic to choose cycles for \emph{runtime bounds}, since for size bounds, we are not restricted to \emph{prs}-loops.
 Furthermore, we do not have to consider runtime bounds for the entry transitions in the size bound computations.